-A ureterocele is a swelling at the bottom of one of the tubes (ureters) that carry urine from the kidney to the bladder.
+A ureterocele is a swelling at the bottom of one of the ureters.
+Ureters are the tubes that carry urine from the kidney to the bladder.
 The swollen area can block urine flow.

 A ureterocele is a birth defect.

 A ureterocele occurs in the lower part of the ureter.
 It is the part where the tube enters the bladder.
 The swollen area prevents urine from moving freely into the bladder.
 The urine collects in the ureter and stretches its walls.
 It expands like a water balloon.

 A ureterocele can also cause urine to flow backward from the bladder to the kidney.
 This is called reflux.